Farmhouse DIY Kitchen Benches

 My kids each have a number that goes on just about everything, including their “spot” on the bench!
 I also sanded the numbers a little so they were more faded and distressed.
 If you want to add a coat of polyurethane on top you can, but I didn’t, and they’re still going strong five years later.

 And you’re finished!

 We absolutely LOVE them!
-It’s been nearly four years since we built them, and they’re still going strong.
+It’s been five years since we built them, and they’re still going strong.
 They’re perfect for my kids, and I love them in my kitchen.
 So glad we built them!

 Kierste Wade is a published author, blogger, and mom to six.
 With more than 20 years DIY and project experience, she has been sharing ideas on her blog since 2009.
 Focusing on simple and doable projects, she loves to share attainable ideas for all things home, holidays, and family.
 Kierste has been featured on Better Homes and Gardens, HGTV, American Farmhouse Magazine (print and online) Taste of Home, Country Living, and more.